Sample Appalachian Views

 Suggested trails and outings

-If you need support, all our guide services are FREE
+If you need support, guide service is FREE

 McAfee Knob: This is the most popular hike in the Roanoke area.
 Start the hike at Rt 311 trail-head where you can choose to hike the trail or fire-road (for 2/3 of the way to summit).
 There are no surprises on this hike, just be prepared to cover 7 mi. total.
 The trail route passes 2 shelters and provides more changeable scenery than the fire-road, but it does require more effort to traverse its curvy nature.
 Hiking is not very difficult, but the tiring length of this trail gives it a Moderate rating (see Video)